ahsimon/cks/README.md

 # Certified Kubernetes Security Specialists (CKS)

-This repo contains my personal notes, online resources, and references for each topic of the Certified Kubernetes Security Specialist(CKS) exam
+This repo contains all my personal notes, online resources, and references for each topic of the Certified Kubernetes Security Specialist(CKS) exam

+## Motivation

+ * Prep for the Kubernetes Security Specialist (CKS) exam
+ * Keep learning and aware of the progress
+ * Maintain a single and simplified source for all resources

 ## Cluster Setup (10%)